 There are many reasons why someone may spy on your business.
 It could be for purposes of corporate espionage, to steal data and use it to gain an advantage for their own business.
 This doesn’t only happen in spy movies - it actually takes place more often than you might think.
 Alternatively, potential burglars could be keeping an eye on your premises to find the right time to strike.

 If you’ve been noticing small, strange things happening during your working week, it’s time to take notice.
-It could be that you’re not paranoid, and that someone has taken an unhealthy interest in your company.
+It could be that you’re not paranoid and that someone has taken an unhealthy interest in your company.
 You never know, it could even be someone inside the business.

-Here are just a few of of the telltale signs to watch out for, and what you can do about it:
+Here are just a few of the telltale signs to watch out for, and what you can do about it:

 Your phone is acting weird

-Noticed unusually high data usage and/or unusually short battery life on your phone recently?
+Have you noticed unusually high data usage and/or unusually short battery life on your phone recently?
 This could potentially be a sign that your smartphone has been bugged.